-To examine the opportunities provided for and the actual incidence of requests for IEAs.
+To examine the opportunities provided for and the actual incidence of requests for IEAs related to FMPs prepared under the 2004, 2009 or 2017 FMPM.

-Review the issue resolution process as well as the IEA process in the applicable FMPM, since both processes are linked.
+Review the issue resolution process and the IEA process in the applicable FMPM, since both processes are linked.
+The IEA process is not applicable for any IEA requests related to FMPs prepared under the 2017 FMPM but received after July 1, 2020.

-Review the opportunities provided for, and the actual incidence of, requests for IEAs.
+Review the opportunities provided for, and the actual incidence of, requests for IEAs (2004, 2009 and 2017 FMPM).
 Include the following: